 No matter how organized your classroom was in August, with a roomful of kids and barely a second to spare, you’ll probably find you’re knee-deep in clutter by April.
 Doing a little spring cleaning now could save you major headaches come May or June (not to mention next fall).

-We’ve combed the pages of tidying guru Marie Kondo’s newest book, Spark Joy, and spoken to other expert organizers and educators to create an organizational primer to help you get back on track.
+We’ve combed the pages of tidying guru Marie Kondo’s book, Spark Joy, and spoken to other expert organizers and educators to create an organizational primer to help you get back on track.

 1 | Tidy Your Classroom With Marie Kondo

 Kondo’s The Life-Changing Magic of Tidying Up has sparked a cleaning revolution.
 The organization maven’s KonMari method is simple: Keep the items that bring you joy and part with those that do not.
 The goal is not only to create a more organized space but to create one that brings you joy.
-In her latest book from Ten Speed Press, aptly titled Spark Joy, Kondo provides a hands-on guide for mindful tidying, addressing topics such as how to pack your drawers (like a Japanese bento box), how to store stationary supplies (vertically, in snug compartments), and how to add joy to your space after reducing clutter (a splash of color).
+In her second book from Ten Speed Press, aptly titled Spark Joy, Kondo provides a hands-on guide for mindful tidying, addressing topics such as how to pack your drawers (like a Japanese bento box), how to store stationary supplies (vertically, in snug compartments), and how to add joy to your space after reducing clutter (a splash of color).
 If the sight of your classroom mess is causing undue stress, Kondo’s simple method can help you decide what to keep, what to toss, and how to tidy up what’s left.
 Here are five basic rules of tidying from Spark Joy.

 Imagine Your Ideal Lifestyle.
 “Describe your ideal lifestyle.
 If you like drawing, sketch out what it looks like.
 If you prefer to write, describe it in a notebook.
 You can also cut out photos from magazines,” writes Kondo, who advises that starting before you’re ready can lead to relapse.
 “When you imagine your ideal lifestyle, you are actually clarifying why you want to tidy and identifying the kind of life you want to live once you have finished.”